- Home

 Pathway 4 pupils will have gained qualifications in numeracy and literacy at Key Stage 4 and will continue to develop and build on these skills in real-life scenarios, as well as continuing to try and improve on previous accreditation grades if deemed appropriate.

 Students in Pathway 4 will be confident young adults who are able to independently focus on their next steps.
-They will focus on gaining more work experience and possibly apply for jobs outside of Work Experience and the Skills Centre.
+They will focus on gaining more work experience and possibly apply for jobs outside of school-organised work experience and the Skills Centre.

 Pathway 5